 - Review the management options available for plantar fibromatosis.

 - Describe the main indications for surgery for plantar fibromatosis, the surgical strategies employed, and potential complications that can arise.

 Plantar fibromatosis is a benign fibroblastic, connective tissue proliferative disorder of the superficial plantar aponeurosis of the foot.
-It belongs to a family of similar diseases (Peyronies and Dupytrens) that were first described in 1610 by Plater.
+It belongs to a family of similar diseases (Peyronies and Dupytrens) first described in 1610 by Plater.
 George Ledderhose, a German physician, initially described the disease in 1897 following his observation of fifty cases.
 Ledderhose disease is diagnosed by identifying nodules within the central or medial bands of the plantar fascia of the foot.
-Onset is slow and patients usually present after the disease becomes locally aggressive causing pain and swelling in the medial non-weight bearing plantar surface of the feet.
+Onset is slow, and patients usually present after the disease becomes locally aggressive, causing pain and swelling in the medial non-weight bearing plantar surface of the feet.

 The underlying cause of hyperactive proliferating fibroblasts is unknown.
 It is thought that the cause is possibly related to an increased release of growth factors (such as IGF-1, FGF, PDGF, TGF-B).
 There have also been reports of increased interleukin 1 alpha and beta.

 Proliferating fibroblasts are thought to be the cause of the plantar fascia nodules.
 These fibroblasts are found in areas surrounded by less cellular fascia with a small collagen supply.
 The cells are the same size, randomly arranged in a matrix with little vascular supply.
 The extracellular matrix and cytoskeleton have high amounts of fibronectin and myofibroblasts with a predominance of type III collagen.